sylaspg/grasp-continuum/README.md

 ## Installation

 > **Please note:**
-> All the installation instructions for original GRASP
+> All the installation instructions for the original GRASP
 > are also valid for that fork, with the repository address changed to:
 `https://github.com/sylaspg/grasp-continuum.git`.
-Further in this section there are original instructions, adapted for the GRASPC repository. **All the credits goes to the GRASP contributors, who prepared the original installation procedure.**
+Further in this section are original instructions adapted for the GRASPC repository. **All the credits goes to the GRASP contributors, who prepared the original installation procedure.**

 To compile and install GRASPC, first clone this Git repository: